Beebots, Bluebots and Probots

 Bee-bot: A yellow bee-shaped robot.
 Buttons on the back are used to programme the robot to go forward, back, left right or turn 90 degrees left or right.
 A good introduction to robots and computational thinking.
 Have students plan their code on paper or whiteboards before taking their turn with the robot.
 A free Bee-bot iPad app is available that allows students to practice coding Bee-bot without the robot through a series of challenges.
 Good for Year 1/2 as an introduction but the Blue-bot can do the same things and more.

 Blue-bot is similar to the Bee-bot but with more advanced features.
 It is clear so students can see inside.
-The Blue-bot is also programmable via an app on an i-pad, Android device, Mac, PC and Chromebook browser or if your Chomebook is app capable then the Chrome app.
+Available from Sitech (cheapest), MTA and PBTech - need to order online.
+The Blue-bot is also programmable via an app on an i-pad, Android device, Mac, PC and if your Chromebook is app capable then the Chrome app.
 In addition to 90 degree turns it also does 45 degrees if you use the app.
 It has a repetition function in the app and some built-in challenges.
 You can also draw in the app.
 The path drawn in the app is different to that drawn if you tape a pen to the Blue-bot.
 You don't need a blue-bot to use the app.

 If controlling using the app I advise turning Bluetooth off except when you are directly controlling it as it can accidentally link to the wrong Blue-bot.
 I have even noticed this happen if classes next door (or above or below) are using the app with bluetooth enabled.
 If your robot suddenly starts doing it's own thing that is the most likely reason.
 This is not an issue just with Bluebot, some other bluetooth-controlled robots may also encounter this.